pietrobraione/sushi/README.md

 ## Dependencies

 SUSHI has a lot of dependencies.
-JBSE must be built using a JDK version 8 - neither less, nor more - and Maven version 3.5.0 or above.
+It must be built using a JDK version 8 - neither less, nor more - and Maven version 3.5.0 or above.
 Maven will automatically resolve and use the following build-time dependencies:

 * [JavaCC](https://javacc.org) is used by Maven for compiling the parser for the JBSE settings files.
 It is not needed at runtime.
 * [JUnit](http://junit.org) is used by Maven for running the tests.
 It is not needed at runtime.